AirWalk-Digital/terraform-aws-codebuild-deploy-tf/README.md

 ```

 Also see [this example project](https://github.com/vishbhalla/terraform-aws-codebuild-lambda-example)
-The above project is setup to deploy [this example hello world Lambda Terraform project](https://github.com/vishbhalla/terraform-aws-hello-world-lambda)
+It is setup to deploy [this example hello world Lambda Terraform project](https://github.com/vishbhalla/terraform-aws-hello-world-lambda)
 Taking particular note of [buildspec.yml](https://github.com/vishbhalla/terraform-aws-hello-world-lambda/blob/master/buildspec.yml) file
 and how it ties in with the environment variables set here in `var.codebuild_env_vars`.